KarsGH/3D-probe-macros-for-EdingCNC/README.md

 It supports zeroing:

-- Z-height only, or including zero's X/Y at the 3D probe tip as well, as a rough reference
+- Z-height only, or including zero X/Y at the 3D probe tip as well, as a rough reference

 - X/Y, and if selected Z, at each of the workpiece corners (selectable)